 Ok for those not interested in the details.
 YES!
 CBD can be great for our four legged friends!
 A lot of you have likely heard a little about CBD for pets but there are still a lot of questions we need to ask.
 How can CBD help my pet?
 How should I administer it?
 What dosage is recommended?
 Why does it work?
 Can it be harmful?

-We have introduced our new pet line with 5mg CBD pet chews for your convenience: Link
+We have introduced our new pet line with 2 tinctures seperate flavors for Dogs & Cats: PET CBD

 All great questions so let’s touch on each one.